 Above all, the extensive SysEx implementation (and detailed documentation in the Manuals) distinguishes these Synthesizers from their contemporaries.
 This SysEx addressing allows real-time control of all Parameters!
 But there is a catch: first of all, SysEx is not as "solid" as (the short) MIDI controller values, which consist of only 3 bytes.
 You can't crank around "like crazy" on most (SysEx) editors, because that will lead to an overflow of the small MIDI buffers in the device.
 It therefore makes sense to use speed limiters in the software (in MAX: [speedlim]).

 With this kind of synths a characteristic becomes apparent that shows that a SysEx-controlled synthesizer is virtually diametrically opposed to a modular synthesizer.
 Simply put: on the modular synth I decide which patch connection makes sense or is desired for me - even if it may seem nonsensical to other people.
 With SysEx we find ourselves right from the beginning in a jungle of paragraphs (laws) that cannot be abandoned.
 On the one hand there is MIDI, which is relatively easy to cope with and after 40 years does not seem unfamiliar anymore.
-On the other hand there is SysEx: It's not only pretty cryptic and there are sometimes quite long data blocks - SysEx is even explicitly described in the TX81Z manual as "not concerning the operation".
-It is used exclusively to establish a connection with a computer - e.g. to program an editor.
-In addition, the TX81Z uses three different types of system exclusive data (parameter change, data block and drop messages) and there are also eight subgroups of parameter change messages.
-These 8 subgroups are; VCED, ACED, PCED, Remote Switch, Micro Tuning, Program Change, Effect data and System data.
-Maybe we can agree to classify it as "not really fun".
-You should be more or less familiar with the (SysEx-) stuff, otherwise it will quickly become very confusing and time-consuming.
+On the other hand there is SysEx: Not only is it somewhat cryptic and there are sometimes pretty long data blocks - in the TX81Z manual SysEx is even explicitly described as "not concerning the operation".
+It is intended exclusively to establish a connection with a computer - e.g. for using an Editor.
+In addition, the TX81Z uses three different types of system exclusive data (parameter change, data block and drop messages) and there are also eight different subgroups.
+These eight subgroups are: VCED, ACED, PCED, Remote Switch, Micro Tuning, Program Change Table, Effects Data, and System Data.
+An additional hurdle with these groups is the calculation of a "checksum" which changes with each individual parameter value.
+For Microtuning, for example, the whole message contains 274 numbers, 256 of which represent the MSB/LSB values of the tuning, and these 256 values are needed for the (not that simple) calculation of the checksum...
+Maybe we can agree to classify it as "no real fun".
+You should be somewhat at home in the (SysEx-) matter, otherwise it will quickly become very confusing and very, very time-intensive.

 TX81Z Remote Control